 And it's not just conflicting research that make decisions about alcohol difficult; other related factors, such as your age, gender and overall health, can further complicate the issue.

 So is it OK to have a glass or two of red wine with dinner?
 Or to enjoy a few beers at the ballgame?

-Here, Pablo Quintana, MD, an internal medicine specialist at Rush University Medical Center, explains how alcohol affects your body — both positively and negatively — why all alcohol isn't created equal, and how to make the right choices for your personal health.
+Here, we explain how alcohol affects your body — both positively and negatively — why all alcohol isn't created equal, and how to make the right choices for your personal health.

 How much alcohol is too much?

 The recommendations and guidelines set forth by the government and health agencies for alcohol consumption are generally based on low to moderate intake.
 Here in the U.S. that means a maximum of one drink per day for women, and two per day for men.

 The recommendations are lower for women because they generally weigh less, so they have less tissue to absorb alcohol, and they have a smaller body composition with less water, so the alcohol doesn't disperse as well as it does for men.
 These factors make women more susceptible to the effects of alcohol, and it takes smaller amounts to affect them.

 Heavy drinking is a little bit harder to quantify, but according to the guidelines, consuming more than 14 drinks per week for men and seven drinks per week for women is considered excessive.

 These recommendations are, of course, based on the assumption that a person is pretty much healthy, with no underlying issues.

 But many people do have some type of medical condition — or multiple conditions — especially as they get older.
 And your specific issues can make drinking more perilous.
 For instance, alcohol has been identified as a common trigger for chronic conditions like asthma and migraines.